arieh/ThumbsSlides/README.md

 			source : '', //a source for the anchor description : '', //a title for the anchor src : '', //thumbnail source
-			width: 0, //thumbnail width
+			width: 0, //thumbnail width - optional
-			height: 0, //thumbnail height
+			height: 0, //thumbnail height - optional
 			alt: '' //an alt for the image
 		}
 	}

-To generagte the carusell from a list call it like this:
+To generagte the carousel from a list call it like this:

 	#JS
 	var slides = new ThumbsSlides($('image-list'),{/* options */});